hmkhatri/MATLAB_NetCDF_Tutorial/README.md

-# MATLAB_NetCDF_Tutorial
+# MATLAB NetCDF Tutorial

-Basic Matlab tutorials on working with netcdf files
+The repository containd basic Matlab tutorials on working with netcdf files.